 All proposals must include a discussion of research ethics.
 If your research project will involve human subjects (e.g., interviews, surveys, or participant-observation), this discussion must cover the following: (a) Risks and Impacts: What risks, if any, might your research project introduce for your subjects?
 What kind of impacts could your research activities have on the people, organizations, or community? (b) Informed Consent: How do you present yourself and your research project to people and ask for their consent to participate?
-If you have a written or oral consent script, include it as an appendix to the proposal. (c) Confidentiality: Is confidentiality necessary?
+If you will do interviews or surveys, you must use a written or oral consent script, include a draft as an appendix to the proposal.
+Examples are on the course website in the "Proposal First Draft" assignment. (c) Confidentiality: How do you expect to handle this?
+Do you think confidentiality will be necessary?
+Why or why not?
 If so, or if individuals request it, how will you ensure that your final paper will not disclose identities?